 - We have many strategies which are part of our curriculum and they are embedded in our everyday classroom practice and school ethos.
-These include PSHE, Gerald Awards (for Growth Mindset), Values assemblies and various praise and reward systems - We have a weekly Celebration Assembly where academic and personal successes are celebrated with the whole school - For children who require the support, we explicitly teach social skills as well as ways to recognise and manage emotions - We have a zero tolerance approach to bullying and enable both parents and children to report incidents quickly.
+These include PSHE, and the school owned Colour Monsters approach to teaching emotional literacy, Growth Mindset awards, values assemblies and various praise and reward systems - We have a weekly Celebration Assembly where academic and personal successes are celebrated with the whole school - For children who require the support, we explicitly teach social skills as well as ways to recognise and manage emotions - We have a zero tolerance approach to bullying and enable both parents and children to report incidents quickly.